-Penetration/G-spot pleasure: If you’re more into internal stimulation, or would like to explore it, your first toy needs to be a penetrative shape (rather than a smaller vibrator designed for external/clitoral pleasure)
+If you're more into internal stimulation or would like to explore it, your first toy should be a penetrative shape (rather than a smaller vibrator designed for external/clitoral pleasure).

-If you are playing solo, we would advise the best first toy for penetrative or G-spot pleasure is also a vibrator (rather than a dildo) because it will also give you option of vibration.
+If you are playing solo, we would advise the best first toy for penetrative or G-spot pleasure is also a vibrator (rather than a dildo) as it'll also give you the option of vibration.

 Again, these pages give advice on choosing each style of toy, which is useful for newbies and seasoned buyers alike.